The Importance of Holographic Microscopy in Bioprocessing

 These characteristics can be advantageous in bioprocess environments where reliability and scalability are critical.

 Many microscopy instruments are optimized for high-resolution imaging of small samples rather than high-throughput analysis of large volumes.
 In bioprocessing, throughput and statistical relevance often matter more than maximum spatial resolution.
+Systems designed for high-throughput monitoring are better suited for detecting population-level trends and rare events in bioreactors.

 Established Brands Offering Holographic or Related Microscopy Systems